alishoaib32/custom-php-mvc/README.md

 * Update database configuration in config/config.php
 * Run `composer install`
 * Run `dump-autoload`
-* In wamp or xamp create vhost for example "http://example.loc/" and point it to public directory
+* In wamp or xampp create vhost for example "http://example.loc/" and point it to public directory
 * In production point your domain to public directory
 * Update config/config.php file according to your settings
 *